Webhook Payload Reference

 {"priority": "{{index (index .Headers "X-Priority") 0}}", "subject": "{{.Subject}}"}

-template is rejected with a 422 response and error code
+invalid template with a 422 response and the error code

 payload_template_invalid.